imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancezAlg/algorithm.rst

 	2. **Decision:** Each computation contains at least one decide event.
 	3. **Dependence:** In each computation each decide event is causally preceded by an event in each process.

+For this implementation, we choose the Cidon's Depth First Search Algorithm [Fokking2013]_ as the wave algorithm.
+We do not give the implementation details of this algorithm in this paper, however, we briefly explain the working principle of the algorithm.
+Starting with the initiator, a process forwards a token to a process which has not yet held the token and it stores the process to which it sends the token to.
+If, at any point, it receives the token from a process A that has not in its list of forwarded processes, then it just does not take into the token and sets the channel between them as the front edge.
+The process A itself also sets the channes as the front edge and continues to forward the token to other processes.

 .. _ShavitFranchesTerminationDetectionAlgorithm: